 This way you are automatically saving money even without thinking about it.

-Find out more about our Payroll Deduction Scheme here.
+Find out more about our Salary Saving Scheme here.

 4. Create a budget of how much you will be saving each month.
 The Money Skills App has a good tool to help you.
 Learn more.